 Yes, you can!
-The Rockbrook ceramics camp activities lets campers improve their pottery skills so they can learn to throw pots on the wheel.
+The Rockbrook ceramics camp activities let campers improve their pottery skills so they can learn to throw pots on the wheel.
 After practicing other ceramics techniques, specifically hand-building methods like pinch, coil and slab pottery, it’s exciting to learn about the potter’s wheel.
-You’ll work on 4 steps:

 - Centering the clay on the wheel.

 - Opening up the center of the clay.

 - Pulling up the walls and shaping the piece.

 - Trimming the base of the piece.